 - Pancreatic insufficiency - for example, cystic fibrosis, chronic pancreatitis, pancreatic cancer.

-- Bile acid malabsorption.
+- Bile salts and acid malabsorption.

 Malabsorption may be cause by loss of part of the bowel that is essential to absorb the broken down (digested) food into the body - for example: